DarkMortal/LaTeX/README.md

-# This repository conatins all my LaTeX scripts
+# This repository contains all my LaTeX scripts

 ## LaTeX, software used for typesetting technical documents. <br>
 LaTeX is a free software package created in 1985 by the American computer scientist Leslie Lamport as an addition to the TeX typesetting system.